Interfaith Youth Core

 Similarly, Cabrini University reshaped its existing 18-credit social justice minor by incorporating an interfaith studies course sequence and connecting the minor to pre-professional coursework in business and other fields.
 For instance, international business and marketing courses were revised to incorporate a module in interfaith studies to satisfy requirements for both the business degree and the social justice minor.

 In another case, Barton College had two siloed sets of programming: preexisting curricular offerings that brought interfaith studies into courses focused on healthcare, and co-curricular opportunities for students to engage with religious diversity.
 With support from the grant, Barton College launched an 18-credit minor in interfaith studies that leverages its curricular offerings and requires a co-curricular portfolio component where students practice the competencies and skills they are developing in the classroom and reflect on how these skills might relate to their professional lives after graduation.
-Students are required to complete at least 12 credits from a pre-selected list of five courses in religious studies or philosophy and at least three credits of applied learning (for instance, a business course on modeling consumer behavior for business majors or a course on health, healing, and religion for health majors).
+As part of the new minor, students are required to complete at least 12 credits from a pre-selected list of five courses in religious studies or philosophy and at least three credits of applied learning (for instance, a business course on modeling consumer behavior for business majors or a course on health, healing, and religion for health majors).